FAQs for Employees

 3. The qualified beneficiary must notify the plan administrator of the disability determination within 60 days of receiving it or before the end of the standard 18-month COBRA coverage period (whichever is later).

+The coverage of a domestic partner under COBRA depends on the specific provisions of the employer's health insurance plan and whether domestic partners are recognized as eligible dependents for coverage.
 COBRA generally allows for the continuation of health insurance coverage for qualified beneficiaries who were covered under the employer's group health plan before a qualifying event occurred.
 Qualified beneficiaries typically include the covered employee, their spouse, and their dependent children.

 Once you receive your Specific Rights notice, you have 60 days to elect COBRA coverage.
 To elect coverage, you simply need to login to the Clarity Portal, select the COBRA tile and follow the instructions.